Here we thought we would start writing about hand brewing, give some tips and what equipment is required to succeed.

-In comparison with a classic electric coffee maker, with hand brewing you will get many more variables to play with and thus get more flavours out of the coffee and the ones you really want.
+Compared to a classic electric coffee maker, with manual brewing you will get many more variables to play with and thus get more flavors out of the coffee and the ones you really want.
 By adjusting the temperature and how you pour the water over the coffee, you can adjust and optimize your brewing according to your preferences and which beans you use.

-However, it takes a bit of patience to succeed and some equipment needs to be purchased.
-But the rewards are great - we promise!
-Below we will describe how we do and give some tips.
-But first we start with what equipment can be good to have.
+However, it requires a little patience to succeed and some equipment needs to be purchased.
+But the reward is great - we promise!
+Below we will describe how we do it and give some tips.
+But first we start with what equipment might be good to have.

-- Kettle with a "gooseneck", this will give you high precision when you pour your water over the coffee and make it easier to be consistent.
-It also works with a regular tea maker, however, it will feel very clumsy and a little difficult to be exactly in how and where you pour.
+-Kettle with a "gooseneck", this will give you high precision when you pour your water over the coffee and make it easier to be consistent.
+It also works with a regular tea kettle, however it will feel very clumsy and a bit difficult to be precise in how and where you pour.

-- Thermometer, so that can heat your water to the desired level.
-Some kettles have a built-in thermometer like the one in the picture, otherwise a grill thermometer works well.
+- Thermometer, so you can heat your water to the desired level.
+Some kettles have a built-in thermometer like the one pictured, otherwise a grill thermometer works well.

-- Dare, to measure water and coffee (works fine with a regular kitchen scale).
-But it is very convenient to have a timer built into the scale, which most coffee scales have.
-Plus these are generally fast and very accurate in their measurement.
+- Scale, to measure water and coffee (works fine with an ordinary kitchen scale).
+But very convenient to have a timer built into the scale, which most coffee scales have.
+Plus, these are generally fast and very accurate in their measurement.

-- Timer, very good for measuring the time of the brewing phases and in a way being consistent when you brew.
+- Timer, very good for measuring the time of the brewing phases and in a way to be consistent when you brew.
 Works with the help of the mobile phone if you do not have a built-in timer in the scale.

-- Coffee grinder, grinding your coffee just before brewing makes a very big difference in the result, the coffee loses about 60% of its aromas already after 15 minutes after it has been ground.
-A grinder also gives you a lot of leeway by being able to adjust the grinding, you can get more or less of certain flavors.
-However, there is a big difference between different grinders, for example, how evenly they grind.
-If you are going to invest in your first grinder, we recommend that you add a little extra so you do not (like us) buy a new one when you notice that the first ones did not measure up.
-Look for conical grinding burrs when you search and as a rule you get better grinding quality with a hand grinder vs an electric one for the same money, as it costs a lot more to produce an electric appliance than a manual one.
-However, it can be worth having an electric if you need to grind a lot of coffee at a time and find it seems inflexible to grind by hand.
+- Coffee grinder, grinding your coffee just before brewing makes a very big difference to the result, the coffee loses about 60% of its aromas already after 15 minutes after it has been ground.
+A grinder also gives you great leeway by being able to adjust the grinding, you can get more or less of certain flavors.
+However, there is a big difference between different grinders, i.e. how evenly they grind.
+If you are going to invest in your first grinder, we recommend that you put a little extra so that you don't (like us) buy a new one when you notice that the first ones didn't keep up.
+Look for conical grinding discs when you are looking and as a rule you get better grinding quality with a hand grinder vs an electric one for the same money, as it costs a lot more to produce an electric device than a manual one.
+However, it may be worth using an electric if you need to grind a lot of coffee at time and think it seems awkward to grind by hand.

-Filter holder / Dripper, there is plenty of different variants and designs.
-What they all have in common is to help extract the coffee with the water you pour on and distribute it evenly through a filter.
+Filter holder / Dripper, here there are a multitude of different variants and designs.
+What they all have in common is that they help extract the coffee with the water you pour in and distribute it evenly through a filter.

-A V-shaped is not as forgiving but here we get a coffee with a more distinct character, cleaner and more easily defined flavours, even longer aftertaste can be experienced suitable for coffee with high quality.
+A V-shaped is not as forgiving, but here we get a coffee with a more distinct character, cleaner and more easily defined flavors, even a longer aftertaste can be felt to be suitable for high-quality coffee.

-Filter, select a filter that is adapted to the specific dripper you decide to use.
+Filter, choose a filter that is adapted to the particular dripper you decide to go with.
 When it comes to V-shaped filters, there is a lot to choose from for those who want to experiment.
-Then it is mainly which material it is made of and how it is built that makes a difference, this difference contributes to the water you pour on the coffee flowing through at different speeds depending on which filter you use.
-In other words, a faster filter gives you the freedom to use a finer grinding machine and thus extract the coffee more without extending the brewing time.
+It is mainly what material the filter is made of and how it is structured that makes the difference, this difference contributes to the water you pour over the coffee flowing through at different speeds depending on which filter you use.
+In other words, a faster filter gives you the freedom to use a finer grind and thus extract more coffee without extending the brewing time.

-Pot, we use a glass jug with an opening that is adapted to the diameter of the dripper we use and which then makes it easy for us to pour over the freshly brewed coffee into a cup afterwards.
-If you only brew for yourself, you can of course brew directly in the cup.
+Jug, we use a glass jug with an opening that is adapted to the diameter of the dripper we use and which then makes it easy for us to pour the freshly brewed coffee into a cup afterwards.
+If you only brew for yourself, it is of course fine to brew directly into the cup.

-When we start brewing a new coffee, we use as a standard recipe: 1 part coffee to 16 parts water (this can of course be adjusted to one's own taste preferences, but it is a good start).
+When we start to brew a new coffee, we use as a standard recipe: 1 part coffee to 16 parts water (this can of course be adjusted according to one's own taste preferences, but a good start).

-30 grams of coffee to 480 grams of water gives a fair amount to 2 people.
+30 grams of coffee to 480 grams of water gives a suitable amount for 2 people.

 As a rule: if you want to brew, more coffee - grind coarser, less coffee - grind finer.

 This recipe below is a mix of different brewing techniques, own theories and tests.
-This is not to say that this is the best method for you.
-So feel free to experiment and maybe you can find something we do that you can then adapt into your brewing ritual.
+This does not mean that this is the best method for you.
+So feel free to experiment and maybe you can find something we do that you can then adapt to your own brewing ritual.

-Do not focus so much on the brewing time, it is very different on what equipment is used, degree of grinding, your choice of coffee and filter.
-Instead, focus on your technique and how you pour, the important thing is to be consistent and try to improve one thing at a time in order to get the best tasting coffee as possible.
+Don't focus too much on the times below, it varies a lot depending on the equipment used, grind level, your choice of coffee and filter.
+Instead focus on your technique and how you pour, the important thing is to be consistent and try to improve one thing at a time.

-1, Start by measuring a fair amount of water so that it is enough for both brewing and rinsing the filter (for this recipe about 800 grams of water), then heat the water to the desired temperature, our basic rule is to test a new coffee with 94 ° c.
+1, Start by measuring the right amount of water so that it is enough for both the brewing and to rinse the filter (for this recipe approx. 800 grams of water), then heat the water to the desired temperature, our basic rule is to test a new coffee with 94 °c.

-To summarise, staying within a range between 90 - 98 ° c gives you a good and reasonable margin depending on which beans you use.
-Also keep in mind that increased altitude meters at which the coffee grows usually increases the density of the beans, which in turn leads to a higher brewing temperature being needed and vice versa.
+Bottom line, staying within a spectrum between 90 - 98°c gives you a good and reasonable leeway depending on which beans you use.
+Also keep in mind that an increase of the altitude at which the coffee grows usually increases the density of the beans, which in turn leads that you need to use a higher brewing temperature and vice versa.

-2, Then rinse the coffee filter thoroughly with close to boiling water, thus rinsing the filter from unwanted paper flavors.
+2, Rinse the coffee filter thoroughly with the almost boiling water, this way you rinse the filter from unwanted paper tastes.
 We usually pour at least 250 grams of water to ensure this.
-Feel free to test the water after it has flowed through the filter to get an understanding of how much taste it gives off.
-Then pour out the rest of the paper-tasting water and rinse your glass jug with clean water.
-The good thing here is that you also heat up your dripper and jug at the same time to help maintain the temperature during the actual brewing.
+Feel free to test the water after it has run through the filter to get an understanding of how much a paper flavors a filter release.
+Then pour out the rest of the paper-tasting water and feel free to rinse your glass jug with clean water.
+The good thing here is that you also heat up your dripper and pitcher at the same time to help maintain the temperature during the actual brewing.

-3, Measure 30 grams of your favourite beans and grind them medium fine (ie slightly coarser than a normal pre-ground brewed coffee you buy in the store).
-If you are going to make less coffee grind a little finer and if you brew more, a little coarser.
+3, Measure out 30 grams of your favorite beans and grind them medium fine (i.e. slightly coarser than a normal pre-ground coffee you buy in the store).
+If you are going to make less coffee, grind slightly finer and if you brew more, grind slightly coarser.

 4, Pour your freshly ground coffee into the soaked filter.
 Shake the filter holder a little to even out the coffee bed.
-Remember to brew as soon as possible as already after 15 minutes after grinding, 60% of the coffee's aromas have already left.
+Remember to brew as quickly as possible, as already after 15 minutes after grinding, 60% of the coffee's aromas have already left.

-5, Let the brewing begin, only first check that the temperature is still 94 ° C in your kettle.
+5, Let the brewing begin, just check first that the temperature is still at 94°c in your kettle/kettle.

-For this recipe, we will divide the brewing into three phases.
-The first phase is called Bloom.
-When hot water hits the freshly ground coffee, CO2, also called carbon dioxide, is emitted, which creates air bubbles at the beginning of the brewing process.
-These air pockets contribute to a reduced water flow through the coffee and also make it difficult for the water to reach all coffee particles.
+For this recipe, we will divide the brewing process into three phases.
+The first phase is called Bloom and here we "wake up" the coffee.
+When hot water hits the freshly ground coffee, CO2 is released, also known as carbon dioxide, which creates air bubbles at the beginning of brewing.
+These air pockets contribute to a reduced water flow through the coffee and also make it difficult for the water to reach all the coffee particles.
 Therefore, we give these air bubbles the chance to leave during these 30 seconds.
-A coffee contains the most carbon dioxide when it is completely freshly roasted, therefore it can taste best after 1-2 weeks after roasting when some of the carbon dioxide has left, which gives the water and the coffee particles a greater chance of meeting.
+A coffee contains the most carbon dioxide when it is completely freshly roasted, therefore it can taste at its best 1-2 weeks after roasting when some of the carbon dioxide has left, which gives the water and coffee particles a greater chance to meet.

-Phase 1: "Bloom" for 30 seconds, pour 90 grams of water in a circular pattern from the center out, we usually start by tripling the amount of water for coffee in the first phase.
-Then grab the dripper and give it a little spin to help so all the coffee comes in contact with the water from the start, this also evens out the coffee bed for the next phase.
+Phase 1 "Bloom" for 30 seconds, pour 90 grams of water in a circular pattern from the center outwards, we generally start by tripling the amount of water to coffee in the first phase.
+Then grab the dripper and give it a little spin to help get all the coffee in contact with the water from the start, this also evens out the coffee bed for the next phase.

-Phase 2: After 30 seconds, pour again 90 grams of water in a circular pattern from the middle and out at a fast pace, we usually aim to achieve 180 grams on the scales before the timer stands at 45 seconds.
-In this phase, we want to ensure that all water and coffee particles come in contact, finish by giving your dripper a little spin.
+Phase 2, after 30 seconds - add another 90 grams of water in a circular pattern from the center outwards at a fast pace, we usually aim to reach 180 grams on the scale before the timer hits 45 seconds.
+In this phase we want to ensure that all the water and coffee particles come into contact.

-Phase 3: now pour on the remaining 300 grams of water in a circular motion with a calm and steady speed from the center and out and back in to the center again.
+Phase 3, after 1 minute - pour on the remaining 300 grams of water in a circular motion at a calm and even speed from the center out and back in to the center again.
 Repeat this frequency until you reach 480 grams, which for us usually lands in about 1 minute.

-During this phase, we want as little movement / agitation as possible as most of the brewing itself has already taken place and this can only create unnecessary bitter flavors or clogging og the filter.
-So try to pour as close and gently on the surface as possible.
-We have not noticed that it affects the brewing if you happen to pour a little on the filter wall, we sometimes do it to take down some of the coffee that sometimes gets stuck there.
+During this phase we want as little movement/agitation as possible as most of the actual brewing has already taken place and this can only create unnecessary bitter flavors.
+So try to pour as close and gently to the surface as possible.
+We have not noticed that it affects the brewing if you happen to pour a little on the filter wall, we sometimes do it to take down some of the coffee grounds that sometimes gets stuck there.

-Finish by doing a small spin again with the dripper as soon as you have reached 480 grams to even out the coffee bed, so that the remaining water flows evenly through the coffee.
+Finish with a small spin again on the dripper as soon as you have reached 480 grams to even out the coffee bed, so that the remaining water flows evenly through the coffee.

-The coffee bed should be flat as in the picture below when the brewing is finished, then you know that all the water you have poured on has flowed through the entire coffee bed and hopefully achieved an even extraction.
+The coffee bed should be flat as in the picture below when the brewing is done, then you know that all the water you have poured has flowed through the entire coffee bed and hopefully achieved an even extraction.